 - Spices – if you’ve got some favourite herbs, spices or sauces, bring these with you.
 Chances are you’ll be able to get similar fruit, veggies and meats but not necessarily the same spices to make your favourite meals.
 Still, you never know what you might find that’ll turn into a new favourite.
 We found loads of spices in Peru that we took with us to Korea!

 - Next size up clothing and shoes – if you’ve got kids, I’d recommend buying the next size up in shoes and clothing (at least for your eldest), so you have some extras for when they grow.
-I’m amazed at how much my kids grew in a year, though perhaps being in lockdown eating non-stop contributed!
+I’m amazed at how much my kids can grow in a year!
 Sometimes navigating where best to purchase clothing and shoes for kids can be tricky, particularly if you’re considering buying online and are unsure of sizes.
 Other expats can also be a great way to access hand-me-downs (who doesn’t love second-hand kids clothes!).

 - Prescription medication – if you need regular prescription medication, visit your doctor before you leave and ask if they can write you a few prescriptions.
 I did this with my thyroxin pills, so I had enough to last me about 12 months.
 Obviously, it will depend on the medication, but I’d recommend giving it a go.
 Make sure there’s no issues bringing in your medication to your new country too.

 - General medication/skincare/beauty etc – if you’re used to specific brands make sure to bring a few with you.
 In terms of general medication I packed kids medicine (panadol and nurofen), some antiseptic cream, sunscreen, bandaids and electrolytes.
 I also stocked up on worm tablets for the kids!
 Sanitary items are also very different everywhere you go.
 For example, tampons can sometimes be difficult to source in South Korea.